Jake-guerrero/Video-Game-Sells/README.md

 * '<strong>pandas</strong>'
 * '<strong>matplotlib</strong>'
 5. Run the Program: Execute the program by typing: '<strong>python vgproject.py</strong>' in the command terminal.
 If you are using Python3, execute the program by typing: '<strong>python3 vgproject.py</strong>'.
+* If you are not in the video games directory, use the '<strong>cd</strong>' command to go into the Video Game Sales directory.
+* When the code is run through powershell, execute the program by typing: <strong>python .\vgproject.py</strong>'.
 6. Deactivate the Virtual Environment: After you are finished with the program, deactivate the virutal environemnt by running: '<strong>deactivate</strong>' in the command terminal.

 After running the code, three visualizations will appear: